saumya04/LaraAngular/readme.md

 </html>
 ```

-> Run the project by simply writing executing the command `php artisan serve` and just open up the link in your favourite browser `http://localhost:8000/`.
+> Run the project by simply executing the command in your terminal `php artisan serve` and just open up the link in your favourite browser `http://localhost:8000/`.
 Tada it should seems to be working now! :D

 Credits &amp; References
 =============